FRC1257/robotics-training/java/README.md

 ## Programming Language
 This year, we will be using Java to write our robot code.
 In the past, we have used C++ but we have made the decision to use Java.

-## Course Structure
-The general course structure will be outlined in the "java/2019 Training Curriculum" folder.
-For each ".md" file, there will be a list of goals, tasks, and reference materials.
-Additionally, in the "java" folder, there will be a folder with the same name.
-In there, you will find relevant information and programs.
-We will typically spent 2-3 days on each topic, with some days of lectures and others of assignments to reinforce information.

 * Reference - https://www.tutorialspoint.com/java/java_basic_datatypes.htm
 * https://introcs.cs.princeton.edu/java/home/
 * More Advanced Reference - https://docs.oracle.com/javase/tutorial/java/index.html